teorth/equational_theories/scripts/finite_magma_tools/README.md

 sets or many magmas, and it's not inteded to be used on full sets of either.
 Instead, it's mostly a useful ingredient for other heuristics.
 Adjust equationsOfInterest in the configuration section of Main.hs before running.
-As an example, try `cabal exec min-cover < examples/short_refutations.txt`.
+As an example, try `cabal run min-cover < examples/short_refutations.txt`.

 **gen-refutations**